trusona/trusona-mobile-sdk-android/README.md

         // scanning an identity document, but the user has not registered one yet.
     }

-    @NonNull
+    @Nullable
     @Override
-    Future<Fragment> prepare(Trusonafication trusonafication) {
+    Fragment prepare(Trusonafication trusonafication) {
+        // Update this method to return an instance of the Fragment onto which you want to
+        // load the identity document scanner or null if your application does not require
+        // identity document scanning.
+The Fragment must be loaded by the FragmentManager
+        // before being returned.
+        //
-        // This callback has 2 purposes.
-The first is to allow sdk developers to glean information
+        // This callback will be executed prior to the SDK challenging the user to accept a
+        // Trusonafication.
+You may inspect the IN_PROGRESS Trusonafication which is passed
-        // from the incoming IN_PROGRESS trusonafication that's received as a parameter and which
+        // as a parameter and perform any UI updates necessary.
-        // the user will have to accept/reject.
-        // The second is for the sdk developers to prepare a fragment that will be used to host
+        //
+        // Note: If this method returns null and your application receives a trusonafication that
-        // the SDK's identity document scanner in case the incoming trusonafication requires it.
+        // requires an identity document to be scanned, the SDK will reject that trusonafication
-        // If your application does not require identity document scanning, you need to provide
-        // a fragment with an empty UI layout.
-In either case, this fragment should be loaded into the
-        // current activity and it should be exposed via a Future<Fragment> and returned.
-        // Your implementation of `Future.get()` should return said fragment only after it has been
-        // brought into the foreground and is ready to host the identity document scanner.
+        // and log an error in Logcat.
+        //
+        // Sample implementation:
+        // MyFragment myFragment = MyFragment.newInstance();
+        // myActivity.getSupportFragmentManager().beginTransaction()
+        //   .add(R.id.fragment_container, myFragment).commitNow();
+        // return myFragment;
+    }

+    @Override
+    public void onErrorFetchingTrusonafication(Throwable throwable) {
+        // This callback will execute if something goes wrong while polling for trusonafications.
     }
 };